-Finally, figure 4(d) presents the observed volume of trades for each session per treatment over 283 all periods.
+Finally, figure 4(d) presents the observed volume of trades for each session per treatment over all periods.
 The volume of trades in DAs is considerably more widespread than in UPAs.
-These 284 trends are quite consistent with the summary statistics in table 5.
-In general, the volume of trades 285 in UPAs is confined to a range between 7 and 12, which generates a high economic efficiency.
-286 However, DAs can involve an excessive number of trades, in some cases exceeding 50, and we 287 have identified that such excessive trades are driven by speculative trades.
-Such speculative trades 288 in DAs may greatly reduce the efficiency achieved in those periods.
-This factor is one of the most 289 significant pieces of evidence in our experiment that UPAs are preferable to DAs.
-As mentioned 290 previously, we will discuss why and how speculative trades occur in the discussion and conclusion sections.
+These trends are quite consistent with the summary statistics in table 4.
+In general, the volume of trades in UPAs is confined to a range between 7 and 12, which generates a high economic efficiency.
+However, DAs can involve an excessive number of trades, in some cases exceeding 50, and we have identified that such excessive trades are driven by speculative trades.
+Such speculative trades in DAs may greatly reduce the efficiency achieved in those periods.
+In other words, many trades could be irrelevant for efficiency if they are are "corrected" by later trades even in DAs.
+Unfortunately, however, too many trades that occur in DAs appear to lead to displacement of the surplus.
+This factor is one of the most significant pieces of evidence in our experiment that UPAs are preferable to DAs and could be consistent with Van Boening et al. (1993) with respect to speculative trades or bubbles.
+As mentioned previously, we will address the speculative trades in the discussion and conclusion sections.